 In keeping with the function of this room, the theme of still life is well represented in various paintings from the Amberes school of artists, in particular Jan Fyt, Frans and Peter Sneyders.

-The Receiving Room, also known as the Sala Rica, contains an exceptional group of imported furniture from different cultures.
+The Receiving Room, also known as the Rich Room, contains an exceptional group of imported furniture from different cultures.
 Complemented by the decorative and allegorical nature of the paintings from the school of Pierre Mignard, the variety of furniture displayed here lend this room an air of refinement and exuberance.
 The teak panel from Gujarate in north India decorated with tortoiseshell and mother-of-pearl inlays, which now forms part of a 19th century table, is one of most important pieces in the House’s contents.
 There are abundant references to cabinets, chests, games boards, writing desks and table tops decorated with mother-of-pearl and tortoiseshell inlay being imported into Portugal from this and other parts of the Mogul Empire to add to the furnishings of noble houses.

 Another example of the aesthetic miscegenation between East and West, resulting from the Portuguese presence in India, is the Indo-Portuguese cabinet on display in this room.